 When it’s time to introduce or change subjects in e-Learning, we like to make that shift clear so learners can focus on learning.
 This often takes the form of a section title slide in Storyline 360, but in a Replay 360 video, you might use the Lower Third feature, narrate using transitional language, create a title graphic, or some variation of these.

-Let’s revisit our blog topic on video and get started creating section header graphics to use in Replay 360.
+Let’s revisit the topic of video and get started creating custom transition graphics to use in Replay 360.

 Creating the Image